exbin/xbup-catalog-php/README.md

 XBUP: eXtensible Binary Universal Protocol
 ==========================================

-The XBUP Project aims to design and to provide an open-source support for unified general binary data representation format.
+The goal of this project is to design and to provide an open-source support for unified general binary data representation format.

 This should provide following advantages: